sjtuztq/Knowledge-Project/README.md

 grip foo.md
 ```

+Due to restriction of Github API usage, you need to set up grip password before using grip.
+For details refer to [this issue](https://github.com/joeyespo/grip/issues/35)

 For further information, please visit [`grip`](https://github.com/joeyespo/grip) project page
 ### 3. Search contents
 Use `ack` to search for interested content.
 For more information, please visit [`ack`](https://beyondgrep.com) project page